 For a transfer or study abroad course to be considered for the fine arts requirement:

-- Fill out a fine arts requirement evaluation form.
-Fine Arts Requirement Evaluation Form
+- If you have not yet taken the course, fill out a fine arts requirement evaluation pre-approval form: Fine Arts Requirement Form

 - Attach a syllabus to the form.
 (Please note that a course description from a catalog does not provide sufficient information for the course to be properly evaluated and will not be accepted.)

-- Turn in your fine arts review form to the appropriate person.
+- Turn in your fine arts review form to the appropriate person (see list below).